jstasiak/django-realtime/README.rst

 In project root you can find ``example_chat`` directory.
 It contains very simple live chat implementation which uses django-realtime.

+I warn you, it is just proof of concept and do not expect it to work flawlessly.

 License
 =======